Cherry Winkle Moore, MFA, MDiv

 This painting was "lost" to me for 41 years.
 I painted it in 1974 in Tuscaloosa, Alabama where I was a graduate student in the Fine Arts Department.
 When we were leaving Birmingham in 1976, I left it with a friend.
 I told her she could have it or take it to Baptist...read more

 A couple of years ago I took a page in a book called Creativity by Matthew Fox and made a "found word" poem.
 "Story is fire, heat, warm, food.
 Creativity is essence, empowerment."
 This weekend I spent some time with Judy Sorum Brown's poem on the same topic.
-I...read more
+I first...read more

 We hope.
 We don’t have to give up hope but sometimes our hopes have to change.
 Mary probably hoped to marry Joseph, have some children and have a quiet life in Nazareth.
 That changed when the angel Gabriel shared the news with her about Jesus.
 After that she may have...read more